movementlabsxyz/MIP/MIP/mip-draft-FFS/README.md

 - A mechanism for validators to stake tokens as collateral.
 - A mechanism for validators to be rewarded for correct behavior and penalized for misbehavior.
 - Postconfirmations, a mechanism for a user to obtain a confirmation for a transaction that it has been attested to on L1 by a validator.
-- L2-finality, a mechanism for validators to confirm transactions after they have been included in an L2-block AND a quorum of validators has confirmed the state that is created by that L2-block.
+- L2-finality, a mechanism for validators to confirm transactions after they have been included in an block AND a quorum of validators has confirmed the state that is created by that block.
 - A fast bridge that allows for the transfer of tokens between L1 and L2, and vice versa. -->

 ## Verification